avuorinen/avuorinen.github.io/portfolio.md

 title: Portfolio
 permalink: /portfolio/
 feature-color: "#bada55"
-header-text: Projects where I have worked.
+header-text: What I have done.
 ---

 {% for project in site.data.projects.projects %}